adam-kosinski/Birds/miscellaneous/brainstorm.md

 Sidescrolling in location search results list

+Standardize selection UI of location search results list to match the main bird list

 Region of study radius may need to vary?
 For instance, turtles of NC with the sea turtles.

 Convert Sophie's warbler calls into all warbler calls?